 Especially important is to let your IT professionals know if you’ve opened the attachment or followed any links.

 Updating Your Cyber Security

 Times have changed.
 Today, the internet and our inboxes are crowded with cyber threats.
 For a solopreuneur or a new small business, the startup budget may not cover a full cyber security solution.
-That’s why it’s smart to get started on the road to security with a basic computer patching services, or, if budget and business growth allow, explore comprehensive IT security for your SMB.
+That’s why it’s smart to get started on the road to security with a basic computer patching services, or, if budget and business growth allow, explore comprehensive Managed IT Services for your SMB.

 TUCU is a Toronto IT Company serving people across Ontario.
 We’re here to help.
 Talk to us about how we can help you protect your business.